FedericoDM/FedericoDM/README.md

 You can see some of my work on the following repositories:

-1) 🤖  [Twitter user extraction and classification with Python from different cities around the world (Private Repo)](https://github.com/Energy-Lab-Pollution/twitter_search): While at the UChicago Energy and Environment Lab, I have been working on automatically extracting, classifying and building networks for Twitter users from around 50+ cities around the world.
-The users are classified based on their tweets and their biography using an LLM approach, and we use AWS Neptune to store and analyze the network data.
+1) 🤖  [Twitter user extraction and classification with Python from different cities around the world](https://github.com/Energy-Lab-Pollution/twitter_search): While at the UChicago Energy and Environment Lab, I have been working on automatically extracting, classifying and building networks for Twitter users from around 50+ cities around the world.
+The users are classified based on their tweets and their biography using an LLM approach, and we use AWS Neptune to store and analyze the network data (_Repository is currently private until further notice_).
 2) 🌲 [Streamlit App to extract CO2 emissions data in real time](https://github.com/City-of-Long-Beach-Public/climate_inventory): I worked with the City of Long Beach (CA) to automate their data extraction process from public websites.
 As a result, I created a Streamlit app that allows them to select the website they want and the year of interest.
 They can also download the data into their local computer.
 3) 💰 [Weekly alert system to manage household expenses via Splitwise's API](https://github.com/FedericoDM/splitwise-household-expenses): In pro of managing better our household's budget and expenses, I created a pipeline that extracts our expenses data from the Splitwise API.
 Then, every week, we get an e-mail that summarizes our expenses for the current month.
 4) 💬 [Natural Language Processing Analysis of the Mexican's President Daily Conferences](https://github.com/FedericoDM/AMLO-NLP): As part of a class project (and also personal interest), I scraped all of the president's morning conferences and trained a model to assign each conference an 'aggressivity score', based on how hostile he is on the press conference.